← All Inside Large Language Models modules

 similarity = cosine(vectors["cat"], vectors["dog"]) # high

-The embedding table is learned during training, exactly like the weights in Course 4 — gradient descent pushes related tokens together.
+The embedding table is learned during training in the same manner as the weights introduced in Course 4: gradient descent adjusts the embeddings so that semantically related tokens are positioned proximally in the embedding space.

-AI anchor — the first thing every model does to your prompt The moment you hit enter, your prompt is tokenized and every token is replaced by its embedding vector before any "thinking" happens.
-Those vectors are the model's actual input.
-The famous fact that king − man + woman ≈ queen works because these vectors arrange meaning as geometry — directions in the space correspond to concepts like gender or plurality.
-Everything the model does downstream operates on these vectors, never on the letters you typed.
+AI anchor — the first operation every model performs on a prompt Immediately upon submission of a prompt, the text is tokenized and each token is replaced by its embedding vector before any downstream computation occurs.
+These vectors constitute the model's actual input.
+The classical observation that king − man + woman ≈ queen in the embedding space holds because semantic relationships are encoded as geometric structure: specific directions in the space correspond to attributes such as grammatical gender or number.
+All subsequent computation in the model operates on these vectors, not on the input characters.

 Check your understanding